Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_usart.md

 ## usart_mem class

 The `usart_mem` class can be used to store the output text 'stream' in a byte array in RAM.
-An object of the `usart_mem` class supports most of the `print` and `get` member functions of a 'normal' `usart` class (except the C++ string ones).
+An object of the `usart_mem` class supports most of the `print` and `get` member functions and overloaded operators of a 'normal' `usart` class (except the C++ string ones).
 It can be used to convert numbers to text, for example.

 The constructor takes one argument - the size of the array in bytes, e.g. **usart_mem** foo(256);